-Common Misconceptions: Suggested questions and prompts: Students will confuse < > signs.
-Ask the student to read the problem out loud Can you build or draw a representation of that math expression (number sentence)?
+Common Misconceptions: Suggested questions and prompts: Students will confuse the vocabulary greater than or less than.
+Ask the student to read the card out loud.
+Can you build or draw a representation of that math expression (number sentence)?
+Why do you think that card goes in that column?
+What did you do to decide this card should be greater than, less than, or equal to?
+Students will confuse symbols for adding and subtracting (+ -) Ask the student to read the problem out loud Can you build or draw a representation of that math expression (number sentence)?
 Why do you think that expression (number sentence) is true?
-What did you do to decide if this expression (number sentence) should be greater than, less than, or equal to?
-Students will confuse symbols for adding and Ask the student to read the problem out loud subtracting (+ -) Can you build or draw a representation of that math expression (number sentence)?
-Why do you think that expression (number sentence) is true?
 What did you do to decide if this expression (number sentence) should be addition or subtraction?
 What does this symbol mean for you to do?
-Students will forget to add the third numeral when adding three numerals.
-How did you get your answer?
-What did you add first?
-Now what did you do?
-Read the problem to me.
-Can you build or draw a picture of that math expression (number sentence)?
-Students will randomly select expressions Does the problem make sense?
-Can you draw or build a representation to show that math expression (number sentence)?
-Students will incorrectly solve for the unknown number.
-What strategy did you use to solve for the unknown number?
-Can you build or draw a representation of that math expression (number sentence)?
+Students will randomly select cards Does the problem make sense?
+Can you draw or build a representation to show that card goes in that column?
+Students will incorrectly solve for the number sentence or identify the picture representation What strategy did you use to solve the problem?
+Can you build or draw a representation to show that card goes in that column?
 Read the problem to me?
-What does the blank line mean?
-Students who struggle with vocabulary (greater than, less than, equal) Use card set E -
+Can you tell me how many altogether?
+Ok, is that greater than, less than, or equal to the picture representation in the gray box?